quay/clair/README.md

 ## Documentation

-The latest stable documentation can be found [on the CoreOS website] or [inside the Documentation directory][docs-dir] at the root of the project's source code.
+The latest stable documentation can be found [on the CoreOS website].
+Documentation for the current branch can be found [inside the Documentation directory][docs-dir] at the root of the project's source code.

 [on the CoreOS website]: https://coreos.com/clair/docs/latest/
 [docs-dir]: /Documentation